 Lunesta isn’t classically addictive in the way many of the more commonly abused street drugs are, though users can develop a chemical dependence.
 People who’ve started to become dependent on Lunesta may feel withdrawal symptoms that set in roughly 9-10 hours after the last dose has been taken.

 People who abusively use Lunesta do so mainly for the euphoric state the drug induces shortly before sleep sets in.
 They may swallow one tablet for its long-term effect and follow up by snorting Lunesta for a quicker hit of the drug.
-Recreational users sometimes take a 2-3 mg dose of Lunesta with caffeine, amphetamines (meth, speed, crank) or other stimulants, including cocaine.
+Recreational users sometimes take a 2-3 mg dose of Lunesta with caffeine, amphetamines (meth, speed, crank), or other stimulants, including cocaine.
 The stimulants fight off sleep long enough for the user to fully experience the hypnotic euphoria and have a recreational high.

 Dangers of Lunesta Abuse

-The dangers of abusing Lunesta vary depending on the size of the dose that’s been taken, the user’s tolerance for the drug and how long the person has spent taking the drug.
+The dangers of abusing Lunesta vary depending on the size of the dose that’s been taken, the user’s tolerance for the drug, and how long the person has spent taking the drug.
 Because sedative-hypnotics have a depressive effect on the central nervous system, there’s a danger a person using Lunesta may not be able to safely operate heavy machinery or drive.
-There’s also a risk of falls or other balance issues for people who try to walk or perform other physical activity while under the influence.
+There’s also a risk of falls or other balance issues for people who try to walk or perform other physical activities while under the influence.

 More serious dangers develop when Lunesta is mixed with other drugs or when the amount consumed is higher than the prescribed dose.
 Lunesta overdose causes extreme drowsiness, and people using it may suddenly lose consciousness.
-At high levels, Lunesta can cause difficulty breathing that may lead to suffocation.
+At high levels, Lunesta can cause difficulty breathing which may lead to suffocation.
 Victims of overdose may slip into a coma that lasts for an indeterminate time.
 Both suppressed breathing and coma can increase the risk of death.

 Signs of Lunesta Abuse

 In the short term, people who’ve been abusing Lunesta appear drowsy and possibly euphoric, and they may show visible signs of confusion.
-People using Lunesta frequently have memory trouble, and they may appear very forgetful or be unable to recall old memories.
+People using Lunesta frequently have memory trouble, and they may appear very forgetful or unable to recall old memories.
 The effect Lunesta has on memory can persist even several hours after the euphoria and drowsiness of the drug have worn off.
-Next-day withdrawal signs include jitteriness, irritability and an inability to focus.
+Next-day withdrawal signs include jitteriness, irritability, and an inability to focus.
 Users in withdrawal experience strong cravings and may show drug-seeking behavior, such as complaining of insomnia or nonspecific pain.

 Long-term abuse of Lunesta looks a lot like other kinds of sedative abuse.
 Chronic memory problems may become permanent with prolonged abuse, and heavy or frequent users may also have other drugs of choice, such as Ambien or Xanax.
-Advanced addiction to Lunesta can be associated with heavy use of opiates, notably heroin and oxycodone.
+Advanced addiction to Lunesta can be associated with heavy use of opiates, notably heroin, and oxycodone.

 Identifying Someone Who Has Been Using Lunesta